 Gooey, melted cheese and wine.
-We’d say traditional Swiss Fondue has it all!
+If you’re looking for a fun date night, this traditional Swiss Fondue for two has it all!

 What is more romantic than staring lovingly into your sweetheart’s eyes over a pot of gooey, melted cheese and wine?
-Add an un-corked bottle of wine and possibly a fire roaring in the background, and you’ve got a date night, or Valentine’s day to remember.
+Add an un-corked bottle of wine and possibly a fire roaring in the background, and you’ve got a date night, or Valentine’s Day dinner to remember.

 Funny thing is, fondue for us didn’t start as a romantic thing.